Riki0923/coin-exchange-React/README.md

 ## Future Development

-- I might upgrade this in the future, it depends on the Programming language I will focus
+- I might upgrade this in the future, it depends on the Programming language I will focus on.

 # Getting Started with Create React App